Jelenia Góra: History

+Human settlement in the area dates back to prehistoric times, and cemeteries of the Lusatian culture were discovered within the city limits during archaeological excavations.

+Middle Ages

+In the Early Middle Ages, the area was inhabited by the Bobrzanie, one of the old Polish tribes.
+In the 7th century it was part of the short-lived Samo's Empire, and in around 990 it became part of the emerging Polish state under Mieszko I.

 The city's origins officially date back to the legendary founding of the settlement by the Polish duke Bolesław III Wrymouth of the Piast dynasty in 1108, and in 2008 the city celebrated its 900th anniversary.
 Jelenia Gora is also mentioned as having been used as a staging point by Bolesław III for his military campaigns against the Czechs in 1110.
 The original fortified hilltop gród over time developed into a sizable trading settlement, which expanded outside of the old fortifications, forming a suburb around the original settlement.
 The Piast gród has been preserved as an archeological site – now the Bolesław Wrymouth Hill.
+In 1242, Duke Bolesław II the Horned expanded the city's fortifications.

-In 1281, the city was given an urban charter by the Polish duke Bolesław the Horned when German settlers migrated to the region.
+In 1281, the city was given an urban charter by the Polish duke Bolko I the Strict when German settlers migrated to the region.
 In 1281 the settlement was first mentioned as Hyrzberc, and in 1288 in Latin as Hyrsbergensium.
+The city flourished in the 14th century, and became a center of crafts and trade.
+Weaving developed, and the citizens were exempt from tolls in trade with Wrocław and Bohemia.
+In 1317, the Corpus Christi Hospital was first mentioned in documents, although it possibly was founded in the 13th century.
 In 1345 a city council was established.
 In 1348 an earthquake struck the city, and Duke Bolko II the Small granted it new privileges.
+In 1361 the city was allowed to build a winery, market stalls and was given the privilege of minting its own gold and silver coins.
 When the Silesian Piasts lost inheritance and Agnes of Habsburg, the last duchess of Świdnica-Jawor died in 1392, the city passed to Bohemia, ruled by the House of Luxembourg.

 In 1426 and 1427 the city was invaded by the Hussites.
 From 1469 to 1490 it was part of Hungary and afterwards it was part of Bohemia, ruled by the Jagiellonian dynasty.
-In 1502 King Vladislaus II issued a privilege extending the city's autonomy and in 1519 King Louis II granted the right to an annual fair.